CSCfi/shibboleth-idp-authn-stepup/README.md

 ####CheckProvidedAuthenticationContext

-If requested method is determined to require stepup, this bean is configured for a list of acceptable idp,sp,method triplets for stepup.
+If requested method is determined to require stepup, this bean is configured for a list of acceptable idp, sp and method triplets for stepup.
 This is for a case IdP and method is explicitly whitelisted for SP to be accepted as stepup.
 Use case for this would be a Idp having support for stronger authentication than others (the others requiring stepup performed by proxy).
 To make this work sensibly request method mapping feature of [MPASS Shibboleth SP Authentication](https://github.com/Digipalvelutehdas/MPASS-proxy/tree/master/idp-authn-impl-shibsp) is propably needed.

 ####GenerateStepUpChallenge